ideal-ut/APM-2020/docs/sec-b/b-8-nn.md

 The universal approximator indicates that a mapping can exist from our inputs to our prediction outputs.
 However, there are still several design questions that serve as parameters in the neural network: the number of hidden units/nodes, # of epochs/iterations of SGD, the type of activation function, and the learning rate used by SGD.

-### Linear Transformations: Matthew
+### Linear Transformations

 In lecture, we touched on the concept of linear transformations.
-This concept is essentially how neural networks process inputs.
+Linear transformations occur within a linear neural network when the activation function is merely the identity activation function.

  We'd like to elaborate on this concept and some others to help those without a math background.
 For instance, why do we bother with vector notation and all the linear/matrix algebra?
 As mentioned earlier, neural networks have input nodes.
 How do we repesent all these inputs?
-Well we can write it out as $x_1, x_2, x_3, ..., x_n$.
+Well we can write it out as $x_1,x_2,x_3,...x_n$.
 However, this is quite cumbersome to write out every single time so we can represent it as a vector instead.

 $$ \vec{x} = \begin{bmatrix}
 x_1 \\